akorchyn/Pinginator/README.md

 pymongo
 PyTelegramBotApi

-You have to set environment variables BOT_TOKEN, BOT_LOGIN, BOT_NAME.
+You have to set environment variables BOT_TOKEN, BOT_LOGIN, BOT_NAME, MONGODB_URI, DB.

+BOT_TOKEN - to provide telegram bot token
+BOT_LOGIN - to provide a bot tag (for example: @pinginatorbot) BOT_NAME - to provide name of the bot (for example: Pinginator) MONGODB_URI - to provide the credentials to the mongodb connection (for example localhost) DB - to provide the name of the database that should be used by the bot.
+Please, note that bot will use groups collection.
 ```

 ## Commands